 Are you interested in participating in some activities other than "study" during your study abroad?

-AIU Voices would like to introduce you to some of the club and group activities at AIU.
+AIU Voices would like to introduce you to some of the club activities at AIU.
 Through these club activities, you may not only make great memories, but you may also meet friends for life!